-EN 099 Fundamentals of English Composition
+EN 099 Fundamentals of English Composition (this course is not offered for college credit)

 This course is designed to help students master basic composition skills.
 Students will learn to develop and support a clear thesis in writing styles including narrative essays, persuasive essays, and research papers.
 The course will feature a workshop format to improve grammar and structural fundamentals.
 Students will be co-enrolled in this course and EN 101 English Composition I.